The-True-Hooha/semiconductors_/README.md

 # Semiconductors

-PSA: I created this repo to serve as learning point for those interested about semiconductors, willing to pursue a career.
+PSA: I created this repo to serve as learning point for those interested in semiconductors, willing to pursue a career in this industry.

 **Contributions are please accepted!**